 Immunotherapy is the use of medicines that help a person’s own immune system find and destroy cancer cells.
 It can be used to treat some people with liver cancer.

 An important part of the immune system is its ability to keep itself from attacking normal cells in the body.
-To do this, it uses “checkpoints” – proteins on immune cells that need to be turned on (or off) to start an immune response.
-Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.
-Newer drugs that target these checkpoints hold a lot of promise as liver cancer treatments.
+To do this, it uses “checkpoint” proteins on immune cells, which act like switches that need to be turned on (or off) to start an immune response.
+Cancer cells sometimes use these checkpoint proteins to avoid being attacked by the immune system.

 PD-1 and PD-L1 inhibitors